How can we ensure every student has the same opportunity to thrive as a mathematical learner?

 The pathways model guides each student effectively and efficiently through the K–12 and higher education systems, leading to attainment of high-quality credentials and careers with value in the labor market.
 Mathematics pathways—which are fully integrated within the multidiscipline guided pathways movement—are intentionally redesigned student experiences that help students choose, enter, and complete a mathematics course for a program of study aligned with their goals for career and further education.
 While mathematics pathways are recognized as a key component of the Dana Center’s work in higher education, this movement is now extending to K–12, and the Center will continue its focused work across the K–12 and higher education ecosystem.

 Students make many transitions in their educational journeys, starting with entering kindergarten, then moving through K–12, into higher education systems, and eventually into the workforce.
-One of the primary responsibilities of the Dana Center’s work is collaborating with educational institutions in redesigning institutional structures to better facilitate successful and equitable student transitions for all students—including those from low-income, Black, Latinx, and Indigenous communities.
+One of the primary responsibilities in the work at the Dana Center is collaborating with educational institutions in redesigning institutional structures to better facilitate successful and equitable student transitions for all students—including those from low-income, Black, LatinX, and Indigenous communities.
 The Dana Center will develop strategies, services, tools, and protocols to promote successful transitions for each student, while also contributing key policy recommendations at the local, state, and federal levels to foster equitable transitions.

-Over the past decade, our education systems, communities, and organizations have experienced rapid and continuing change in the use of data to inform their actions.
-The Dana Center has played a key role in evidence-informed decisions, feedback, and continuous improvement, including quantitative and qualitative data from the Center’s work as well as research from trusted collaborators in the field.
+Over the past decade our educational systems, communities, and organizations have experienced rapid and continuing change in the use of data to inform their action.
+The Dana Center has played a key role in evidence-informed decisions, feedback, and continuous improvement—including quantitative and qualitative data from the Center’s work as well as research from trusted collaborators in the field.
 The Center will continue to use quantitative metrics to determine milestones, assess progress, and evaluate the impact of its work, particularly in structural changes, faculty pedagogical behavioral changes, student learning outcomes, and student progression.
 Additionally, the Center will collect and openly share qualitative data to fully enlist faculty, student, and leadership voices and experiences in the implementation of mathematics pathways, literary, and science transformational projects.